Sage/streamlinejs/README.md

 Note: you must install the companion [galaxy-stack](https://github.com/bjouhier/galaxy-stack) package to get _async_ stack traces in _generators_ mode.

-Exception handling also works with futures.
+Exception handling also works with futures and promises.
 If a future throws an exception before you try to read its result, the exception is memorized by the future and you get it at the point where your try to read the future's result.
 For example: